 While RetroFoam of Michigan has more than 15 years of experience with spray and injection foam insulation, we also know quite a bit about traditional insulations.
-As part of RetroFoam of Michigan’s ongoing mission to educate our customer we are here to answer some frequently asked questions about fiberglass insulation.
+As part of RetroFoam of Michigan’s ongoing mission to educate homeowners, we are here to answer some frequently asked questions about fiberglass insulation.

 What is Fiberglass Insulation?

 Fiberglass – which consists of extremely fine glass fibers – is an insulation material that is found in most homes.
 It is commonly used in two different types of insulation – blanket which is batts and rolls, and loose fill.
 It is also available as rigid boards and duct insulation.